 MaaS Modeller assesses the potential for shared mobility services from the perspective of the city, the traveller and the operator.
 It uses as its primary inputs the definition of shared mobility (MaaS) supply (infrastructure), the trip requests (the traveller) and the service provided (the operator).
-It then calculates an optimal MaaS Shared Mobility solution such that all trip requests are served, the number of vehicle tours is minimised and the cost of the tours is minimised.
-The software helps users to understand localised impacts at high demand locations, such as curbside pick-up / drop-off.
+It then calculates an optimal MaaS Shared Mobility solution such that all trip requests are served, the number and cost of vehicle tours is minimised.
+The software helps users to understand localised impacts at high demand locations, such as curbside pick-up / dropoff.
 The modelling framework also helps assess the economic tipping points of shared mobility services in order to help test the robustness of shared mobility business models.